microsoft/pai/contrib/api-stress-test/readme.md

 #### Before starting the stress test playbooks to setup environment.

-1. Please create your own branch and modify rest-server's code for vk scheduling.
+1. Please create a new branch based on your dev branch and modify rest-server's code for vk scheduling.

 Please modify your job config code as the following link